-Nighttime is a perhaps the most popular time of day to offer beverages such as this, as warm milk has long been regarded as a sleep aid.
+Nighttime is perhaps the most popular time of day to offer beverages such as this, as warm milk has long been regarded as a sleep aid.
 While that hasn't been proven scientifically, it certainly can be argued by some that enjoying a glass of warm milk is a relaxing, soothing way to end a busy day.

-Cinnamon has its own list of health benefits, among them the ability to help lower blood sugar levels, boost brain function, and act as an antioxidant.
-Of course, when enjoyed in a recipe such as this, it's the aromatic, sweet flavor that carries most of cinnamon's appeal.
+Cinnamon has its own list of health benefits, among them being the ability to help lower blood sugar levels, boost brain function, and act as an antioxidant.
+Of course, when enjoyed in a recipe such as this, it's the aromatic, sweet flavor that carries most of the cinnamon's appeal.

-Also enjoy the therapeutic benefits and good flavor of Hot Milk with Louiza (Lemon Verbena) and Hot Milk with Fliou (Pennyroyal).
+Enjoy the therapeutic benefits and good flavor of Hot Milk with Louiza (Lemon Verbena) and Hot Milk with Fliou (Pennyroyal).

 - 1 cup milk